Ron Broadhead — Projects

 Current and Recent Research Projects

-- Evaluation of New Mexico State Trust Lands for oil, natural gas, helium and carbon dioxide resources.
+- Evaluation of New Mexico State Trust Lands and Bureau of Land management (BLM) lands for oil, natural gas, helium and carbon dioxide resources.
 This project is undertaken in conjunction with Martha Cather of the Petroleum Recovery Research Center (Principal Investigator) and Virginia McLemore of the NM Bureau of Geology.
-My part of the project is to investigate the oil and natural gas potential in parts of the state other than the Permian and San Juan Basins and to investigate the potential for helium and carbon dioxide resources throughout the state.
-Work is largely drawn on previous studies at the Bureau.
+My part of the project is to investigate the oil and natural gas potential in parts of the state other than the southern part of the Permian and the San Juan Basins and to investigate the potential for helium and carbon dioxide resources throughout the state.
+Work is largely drawn on my previous studies at the Bureau and is funded by U.S. Bureau of Land Management and the New Mexico State Land Office.
+The purpose of the project is to provide the New Mexico State Land Office and the BLM with resource assessments of lands that may be involved in an exchange of State Trust Lands in the Rio Grande del Norte and Sabinoso Wilderness Areas for BLM lands elsewhere in the state.

 - Geologic framework and petroleum geology of the Mancos Shale in the San Juan Basin.
 This study originated with work done for the NMT-sponsored San Juan Basin Energy Conference a few years back.
 The Mancos Shale of the San Juan Basin has seen substantial exploratory activity in recent years and significant oil production has been established.
 One publication is available so far.